OpenDominion/OpenDominion/CONTRIBUTING.md

 It doesn't matter if you're a Dominion veteran of if you've new, feel free and be welcomed to:

-- Join the [Gitter chat](https://gitter.im/opendominion/Lobby) to chat with me and other interested people.
-If you've any questions about (Open)Dominion, feel free to ask!
 - [Participate in the beta](#participating-in-the-beta)!
 - Joining the [Discord](https://discord.gg/mFk2wZT)
 - Spread the word of those you know might be interested.